laurent-bigue/Polarization-imaging-datasets/README.md

-# Polarization-imaging-datasets
-Overview of polarization imaging datasets
+# Overview of polarization imaging datasets

-This work was presented at SPIE Optics + Photonics 2023, during the conference Polarization Science and Remote Sensing XI
+The communication "Production of high-resolution reference polarization images from real world scenes" was presented at SPIE Optics + Photonics 2023, during the conference **Polarization Science and Remote Sensing XI**.

 ## Tables
 You can find here the updated version of the tables describing the polarization databases